smcclab/smc-course/_deliverables/02-demo-day.md

 [course learning outcomes]({% link 02-outline.md %})):

-- technical quality & ambition of your artefact/performance with regards to the fundamental aspects of music computing covered in this course
+- technical quality & ambition of your artefact/performance with regards to the fundamental concepts in music computing covered in this course

 - understanding and engagement with the design and performance challenges around computer music interfaces